 Location: 16141 E. 101st Street, Fishers

 Whenever our family needs a little breather from the everyday rush, Flat Fork Creek Park is our go-to escape.
 Tucked away on the east side of Fishers, this park is a hidden gem you can visit year-round.
-The big draws for kids?
-Three amazing treehouses to explore, a giant sledding hill that’s just as fun in summer as winter, and a peaceful fishing pond if you want to slow things down.
+The big draws for kids include three treehouses to explore, a giant sledding hill that is fun in summer and winter, and a peaceful fishing pond if you want to slow things down.

 Pro tip: End your visit by challenging your kids to a race up the sledding hill.
-Trust me, you’ll earn yourself a solid nap after—and the bragging rights if you win!
+You will earn a solid nap afterward, and bragging rights if you win.

 Eagle Creek Park